 Villanova Married Couples

-In the event that both spouses are eligible for FMLA leave and employed by the University, the couple is permitted to take a combined total of twelve (12) weeks of FMLA leave during any 12-month period for the birth of a newborn, placement of a child for adoption or foster care, or to care for a covered service member with a serious injury or illness.
+In the event that both spouses are eligible for FMLA leave and employed by the University,each faculty/staff member is permitted to take twelve (12) weeks of FMLA leave during any 12-month period for the birth of a newborn, placement of a child for adoption or foster care, or to care for a covered service member with a serious injury or illness.

 Care for Family Members